 - Always use fresh lemon juice rather than bottled or ready-packed versions when making this sauce.

 The process by which this garlic sauce thickens is called emulsification.
 The acidic lemon juice suspends the fat particles and creates a thick garlic paste.
-No cornstarch or other thickeners are used for this recipe.
-The key for successful emulsification is the right ratios and going very slowly for all of the ingredients to blend evenly.

-Well, the list is quite endless.
-We like to put a little bit of it on everything really.
+We like to put a little bit of it on everything.
 The sauce is also often used as a dip.
 It goes amazingly well with grilled chicken kabobs, chicken wings, batata harra, and mighty homemade fries.
-It's an integral part of the Lebanese mezze culture which includes popular dishes like tabbouleh, baba ghanoush, hummus, and fattoush to name a few.
+It's an integral part of the Lebanese mezze culture, including popular dishes like tabbouleh, baba ghanoush, hummus, and fattoush.

 Join The Tribe